JWock82/Pynite/README.md

 # What's New?
 v0.0.96
 * Changed quad elements from MITC4 formulation to DKMQ formulation.
-This greatly improves plate results at corners.
+This greatly improves plate results at corners and increases the speed with which the plate's stiffness matrix is assembled.
+MITC4 element code has been retained as legacy code, but is no longer used by the program.
+* Implemented snake-case for dictionary names (e.g. `FEModel3D.Nodes` is now `FEModel3D.nodes`).
+These changes were made to prepare `Pynite` for a v1.0 release that is consistent with the `PEP8` style guide for `python`.

 v0.0.95
 * Bug fix for rendering negative point loads via `Pyvista`.
 They were being rendered as positive loads.
 The analysis was not impacted by this bug.